dij0s/AMR/README.md

 - A concrete implementation of the `NumericalScheme` class is provided with the `SecondOrderCenteredFiniteDifferences` class.
 It implements a second-order centered finite differences scheme and Neumann boundaries as the domain is assumed to be conservative.
 The scheme is applied to the mesh nodes in the `Mesh` class to compute the temperature field at the next time step in the `solve` method.

 This abstract class is used to define the numerical scheme and allows for a flexible and extensible implementation of different numerical schemes based on the user's needs.
-This implementation sadly lacks support for 3D meshes and the Octree data structure due to the two-dimensional gradient calculation.
+This implementation sadly lacks support for 3D meshes and the Octree data structure due to the two-dimensional gradient calculation (in the Laplacian).
 It is, however, easily extensible to support 3D meshes and the Octree data structure by implementing the `apply` method accordingly.

 **Benchmark**: